FreddeITsupport98/waydroi-fix/README.md

 This repository provides a Bash script, `waydroid.sh`, plus a small CLI helper, `way-fix`, that can:

+- Ensure **Waydroid is installed** and offer to install it automatically on supported distros
 - Optionally **reset** Waydroid (delete data, reinstall package, re-download images)
 - Apply **network fixes** (IP forwarding, NAT, dnsmasq) to help Waydroid get online
 - Initialize Waydroid with a **VANILLA** image or a **GAPPS** image (chosen via yes/no prompt)